splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/2-put-together/01-02-task-division.md

 :::tip[Summary]

-Moving the code into a separate procedure helps to make it and the remaining code in main clearer.
-Main in particular is much easier now.
+Moving the code into a separate procedure helps to make it, and the remaining code in main, clearer.
+Main in particular is much simpler now.
 The code in give change is still a bit complex, and we can return to this later to see if we can refine it further.

 :::

+Remember you can check out our version of the code in the [wrap up](/book/part-2-organised-code/2-organising-code/5-wrap-up/1-change-calc).